MAC1105C – Notes for Advisors

 • Students for whom MAC1105 appears on their intended program sheet who have not placed into MAC1105.

-• If MAC1105 does not appear on the student’s program sheet, then the student should be advised to take MGF1106 (which is the prerequisite for STA2023) depending on program requirements (unless the student expresses a distinct interest in learning algebra or will need algebra for any future intended program of study).
-MGF1107 may be taken first if STA2023 is not a required course.
+• If MAC1105 does not appear on the student’s program sheet, then the student should be advised to take MGF1131 (which is the prerequisite for STA2023) depending on program requirements (unless the student expresses a distinct interest in learning algebra or will need algebra for any future intended program of study).
+MGF1130 may be taken first if STA2023 is not a required course.

 • Students who need MAC1105C but have an inadequate foundation in algebra, should take MAT0022.
-All Fall/Spring sections of MAT0022 are offered Online Live in session 3 (or in session 1 over the summer).
+All Fall/Spring sections of MAT0022 are offered face-to-face and Online Live in session 3 (or Online Live in session 1 over the summer).
 This provides adequate time to assess and re-place struggling MAC1105C students, if necessary.

 3. Advice for students during their MAC1105C semester